heydarov93/Kino-kurs/README.md

 The Kino-Kurs web page is designed to display movie-related information.

 ### Contributors
-The project was created by [Yashar Heyderov]
+The project was created by <a href="https://www.linkedin.com/in/yashar-heydarov-4b8659261/">Yashar Heyderov</a>

 ### Acknowledgments
 The project was completed as a task in the IT Academy programming course.
 Thanks to the instructors and fellow students for their support and guidance during the course